deep110/aoc-solutions/2024/README.md

 For Part2, answer is to put obstacle on each point of original guard path and check if path is looped.
 Did some optimizations:
 - First optimization, don't start for checking path loop from start but just before the obstacle position.
 It is because after obstacle path is going to change, hence why check from start.
 It bought my brute force approach time from ~10s to 2.5s.
 But my challenge was to get a solution under 1s.
 - Second optimization, only save visited states at turns during loop check.
 This bought the runtime to around ~0.5s.
-Not very happy but good enough.

-There is one optimization that can be done, is instead of going 1 step at a time, teleport to turns.
-My challenge was done, and I did not had enough motivation to do this.
+- Third Optimization, instead of visiting every point in grid, teleport to stones, bought the runtime to approx 0.060s.

 ### [Day 7](day07/solution.py)